 • The energy levels in carbon atoms (just right for life to exist; change them a little and the universe would be incapable of supporting life)

-When it comes to these kinds of conditions, Dr. Francis Collins, former head of the Human Genome Project, states that if any of these constants “was off by even one part in a million, or in some cases, by one part in a million million…there would have been no galaxy, stars, planets or people.”
-[August 2006 interview with Salon.com]
+Scientists are telling us now that if any of these constants was off by even one part in a million, or in some cases, by one part in a million million . . . there wouldn’t be any galaxies, stars, planets, or people.
+[Source]

 SKEPTIC: “Well, maybe the universe just ended up this way by chance!
 You know, after it sprang into existence from nothing, on accident.”

 I don’t think so.
 Donald Page of Princeton’s Institute for Advanced Science calculated the odds against our universe randomly taking a form suitable for life as: